Majapahit: Legacy

 The vivid, rich and festive Balinese culture is considered one of Majapahit's legacy.
 The Javanese Hindu civilisation since the era of Airlangga to the era of Majapahit kings has profoundly influenced and shaped the Balinese culture and history.
 The ancient links and Majapahit legacy is observable in many ways; architecture, literature, religious rituals, dance-drama and artforms.
 The aesthetics and style of bas-reliefs in Majapahit East Javanese temples were preserved and copied in Balinese temples.
 It is also because, after the fall of the empire, many Majapahit nobles, artisans and priests had taken refuge either in the interior mountainous region of East Java or across the narrow strait to Bali.
 Indeed, in some ways, the Kingdom of Bali was the successor of Majapahit.
 Large numbers of Majapahit manuscripts, such as Nagarakretagama, Sutasoma, Pararaton and Tantu Pagelaran, were being well-kept in royal libraries of Bali and Lombok and provides the glimpse and valuable historical records on Majapahit.
 The Majapahit Hindu-Javanese culture has shaped the culture of Bali, that led to popular expression; "without Java, there is no Bali".
 Yet in return, Bali is credited as the last stronghold to safeguard and preserve the ancient Hindu Javanese civilisation.

 The Kris of Knaud, one of the oldest surviving kris, is dated to Majapahit period.

 In weaponry, the Majapahit expansion is believed to be responsible for the widespread use of the keris dagger in Southeast Asia; from Java, Bali, Sumatra, Malaysia, Brunei to Southern Thailand.
 Although it has been suggested that the keris, and native daggers similar to it, predate Majapahit, nevertheless the empire expansion contributed to its popularity and diffusion in the region around the year 1492.
-For example, Kris of Knaud, one of the oldest surviving kris is dated to 1264 Saka (which correspondents to 1342).
+For example, Kris of Knaud, one of the oldest surviving kris is dated to 1264 Śaka (which correspondents to 1342).
 The Malay legend of Kris Taming Sari is also attributed to Majapahit origin.

 For Indonesians in later centuries, Majapahit became a symbol of past greatness.
 The Islamic sultanates of Demak, Pajang, and Mataram sought to establish their legitimacy to the Majapahit.
 The Demak claimed a line of succession through Kertabumi, as its founder Raden Patah, in court chronicles was said to be the son of Kertabumi with Putri Cina, a Chinese princess, who had been sent away before her son was born.
 Sultan Agung's conquest of Wirasaba (present-day Mojoagung) in 1615 – during that time just a small town without significant strategic and economic value – led by the sultan himself, may probably have had such symbolic importance as it was the location of the former Majapahit capital.
 Central Javanese palaces have traditions and genealogy that attempt to prove links back to the Majapahit royal lines – usually in the form of a grave as a vital link in Java – where legitimacy is enhanced by such a connection.
 Bali, in particular, was heavily influenced by Majapahit and the Balinese consider themselves to be the true heirs of the kingdom.